 What Does Neck Traction Do And How Can It Help Me?

-Neck traction is a natural treatment for bulging discs and other problems with your neck.
+This is a natural treatment for bulging discs and other problems with your neck.
 It is non-invasive and to answer the question what does neck traction do is that basically it stretches the muscles of the neck, the shoulders and the upper back as well as stretching other structures of the cervical part of the spine (i.e. where the neck is).
-Neck traction has been around for many years and is a well-established way of treating neck, shoulder and arm pain.
+Neck or cervical traction has been around for many years and is a well-established way of treating neck, shoulder and arm pain.

 What Does Neck Traction Do?